 Sam Fitzsimmons is a Project Manager at the John Walton Muscular Dystrophy Centre, Newcastle University, UK.
 Sam has over 5 years of experience as a Clinical Trial Coordinator, and started her research career in the North East and North Cumbria Clinical Research Network (NENC CRN) as the Industry Coordinator, supporting the facilitation of research in the North East.
 Sam project manages several basic and translational research projects within the centre and is responsible for project oversight and support, maintaining and managing the planning and risk processes, as well as budget management.

-If you are using MYO-Guide as part of your research, you can use one of the following:
+If you are using MYO-Guide as part of your research, please cite the following paper:

 José Verdú-Díaz, Jorge Alonso-Pérez, Claudia Nuñez-Peralta, Giorgio Tasca, John Vissing, Volker Straub, Roberto Fernández-Torrón, Jaume Llauger, Isabel Illa, Jordi Díaz-Manera